 - Besides making him rich, Herman Falk used the brewery’s old production facilities as his early machine shop.
 His first major customer was Pabst—the company that made his family wealthy.

 - Received his first patent when he was just 20 for “new and useful Improvements in Wagon-Breaks.”

 - Falk first success was a mobile foundry that could repair broken street car track joints.
 By 1900 almost 1/3 of all street rail tracks in America had Falk castings.

 - The process caught on.
 By 1900 the industry was essentially commoditized.

 - In 1909 he bought the exclusive American rights to Caspar Wust-Kuntz’s herringbone gear design.
 By 1915 engineers refined the technology to create 16 feet wide gears that could turn 50 feet and return to 1/10,000 inch of the original starting point.

 - The company probably would have died without government contracts.
-Prior to WW1 the Federal Government advocate $500 million for naval expansion.
-This meant 32 orders for gears drives to power Bethlehem Shipbuilding’s destroyers.
+Prior to WW1 the Federal Government allocated $500 million for naval expansion.
+This meant 32 orders for gear drives to power Bethlehem Shipbuilding’s destroyers.

 - After WW1 the company focused on selling lots of standardized orders, rather than large custom designs.

 - Early Eastern and Southern European immigration bans boosted sales as a low labor supply generated interest in automation.

 - This led to the creation of regulators to control industrial motors and coupling units to control multiple machines at once.